 - Soak small pieces of cotton wool in nail polish remover or acetone, place on nail and wrap with aluminium foil.
 Leave for five minutes for the magic to happen, give a quick rub before pulling off the foil and voila.
 Most if not all the glitter will come off and any remnants are easily removed.

 - Alternatively, use a peel-off basecoat.
 A good one should retain flexibility, allowing you to peel the polish off rather than pick it.

 Properties of thermal polish

-Thermal polishes tend to dry to a semi-matte finish.
-Use a top coat to make the polish shine; it will not affect the thermal properties.
+- Thermal polishes tend to dry to a satin matte finish.
+Beautiful by itself, but you can add a top coat and the magic will not be affected.